Stanislavs90/Contacts-frontend/README.md

 Navigate to http://localhost:3000

-User can create contact or update or delete contact.
+User can create contact, update or delete contact.